Taking a step back in time

 In 1812 three members of the Lowes family died, leaving Ridley Hall to daughter, Mary Ann Lowes.
 In 1818 she sold the estate to Thomas Bates of Halton Castle for £12,000.
 He greatly improved it and sold it for £16,300 to the Revered N.J.
 Hollingsworth, who lived at the hall until 1830.

 John and Susan Davidson

-Not long after, Mr John Davidson of Otterburn, bought the estate for his wife, Susan Hussey Elizabeth Jessup, granddaughter of the 9th Earl of Strathmore – starting an infamous Bowes-Lyon family connection.
+Not long after, Mr John Davidson of Otterburn, bought the estate for his wife, Susan Hussey Elizabeth Jessup, granddaughter of the 9th Earl of Strathmore – beginning a connection with the famous Bowes-Lyon family.
 Susan was the first Lady of Ridley known to take an interest in the gardens.

 Wonder woman Susan

 Susan laid out 65 flower beds in the formal gardens and organised the system of paths, rustic bridges and summerhouses, not to mention the work in the woods by the River Allen, managing and developing the estate for the next 35 years.

 Susan Davidson died childless and left the property to her cousin John Bowes, the illegitimate son of the 10th Earl of Strathmore.

 In 1891 the house was rebuilt to its present form and in 1942 Francis Bowes Lyon gave the estate to the National Trust.
 Now, the team do their best to help maintain all the hard work Susan did to allow visitors to enjoy every little part of Allen Banks and Staward Gorge.